LibrariesHacked/librarieshacked.github.io/_posts/2020-04-26-public-library-websites.md

 ### Good example

-The only thing for this is to get your site professionally audited.
-And ensure all content editors are trained on web accessibility.
+The only recommendation here is to get your site professionally audited.
+Ensure all content editors are trained on web accessibility.
 Good examples can change, and it's easy to quickly make a site inaccessible by using an image inappropriately, or a poorly worded link.

 ## Limit eResource providers

 There's been a lot of attention on use of online library services, such as eBooks and eAudio.
 The [BBC have reported figures](https://www.bbc.co.uk/news/uk-england-52368191) showing that usage seems to have increased.
 From very low previously, to not quite so low during lockdown.
-Library eBook services are fiddly things, consisting of third party sites to search, additional passwords, apps to install on your phone and tablet, and long waiting lists for eBooks that won't work on your ereader.
+Library eBook services are fiddly things, consisting of third party sites to search, additional passwords, apps to install on your phone and tablet, and long waiting lists for eBooks that won't work on your eReader.

-Even a modest increase in usage is impressive given the problems with the offer.
-The information on library websites is often a webpage listing lots of strange names: uLIBRARY, OverDrive, CloudLibrary.
+Even a modest increase in usage is impressive given the poor quality of the offer.
+But library websites don't help.
+Often the information provided is a webpage listing lots of strange names: uLIBRARY, OverDrive, CloudLibrary.
 A picture of a big green box.
 As if people should know what these are, and be able to choose between them.
 With eBook offers divided across suppliers, services are often advertising 3 or 4 of these, with no guidance for which to go for.

 ### Tips